-Named one of the top 5 gardens in North America and known around the world for its topiary and flower gardens, Ladew Topiary Gardens is a must visit for 2015.
+Named one of the top 5 gardens in North America and known around the world for its topiary and flower gardens, Ladew Topiary Gardens is a must visit for summer time.
 If you’re wondering what a topiary garden is and why you should visit this particular one, allow us to enlighten you.

 Ladew Topiary Gardens originally sat on 200 acres of farm land in Monkton, Maryland, with an old white farmhouse and only a few lilac bushes to its name.
 When Harvey S. Ladew purchased the land in 1929, it was conveniently located next to The Elkridge-Harford Hunt Club.
 A foxhunting hobbyist, Ladew fell in love with the land and house.
 He immediately set to work transforming 22 acres of fields into gardens.